espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Cloak of Swiftness.md

 * * *

 **Effect** You tug on the cloak, wrapping yourself in the power of wind.
 You gain a fly Speed of 30 feet for 1 hour.
-While wrapped in the cloak, you become translucent, causing you to become [[Concealed]] for the duration.
+While wrapped in the cloak, you become translucent, causing you to become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] for the duration.